Policy Number: 126.96.36.199

 - Features N+1 Fault Tolerance;

-- Provides at least 72 hour power outage protection;
+- Provides at least 72 hours of power outage protection;

-- Has no more than 1.6 hours of downtime per year; and,
+- Has no more than 1.6 hours of unplanned downtime per year; and,

 - Can undergo routine maintenance without affecting operation; however, unplanned maintenance and emergencies may affect operations.